 - Project background and the City Centre Masterplan

-In readiness for the opening of the City Rail Link (CRL) in 2024, designs are being prepared that will transform the areas around the midtown Aotea Station entrances on Wellesley Street West and Victoria Street West.
+In readiness for the opening of the City Rail Link (CRL), designs are being prepared that will transform the areas around the midtown Aotea Station entrances on Wellesley Street West and Victoria Street West.

 These designs will make the entrances accessible and welcoming for the thousands of people who will arrive there by bus and train.